 - Transplanting to the garden: Transplant borage seedlings to the garden after the last frost in spring.
 Borage quickly develops a taproot so be careful when transplanting to not damage the root.

 - Outdoor planting time: Sow borage seed in the garden after the average last frost date in spring when the soil has warmed.
 Sow seed where it will grow; borage is difficult to transplant.
 The seed must be covered for germination.
-Seeds can also be sown in the garden in fall; seeds will germinate the following spring.
+Seeds can also be sown in the garden in the fall; seeds will germinate the following spring.

-How to Plant Borage
+How to plant borage

 - Planting depth: Sow borage seeds ¼ to ½ inch deep.